Exchange and gift programs help herbaria diversify their holdings and share scientific research materials.

 - Sort it out by collector and/or project.

 - Make a list of the collections in the set.
 At the same time, separate all legally governed specimens (noxious weeds, CITES listed, if shipment is foreign) and types.
 The list should should be detailed enough so that we can ascertain in the future what has been sent.
 All special specimens should be itemized.
-Generally, the species, collector, collection number and state should be noted for all collections.
+Generally, the species, collector, collection number, and state should be noted for all collections.
 For Florida collections, counties should be included.
 Only the collector and collection number needs to be recorded for computerized sets.
-The Collection Manager has simple blank forms for these.

 Caroline Easley: Florida: Paynes Prairie State Preserve 334 555 777 425 623 791 Dan Skean:Florida:Highlands Co.
 2144 Osmanthus megacarpus 3778 Ilex opaca Typha latifolia : W. Zomlefer #144 : Florida : Alachua Co.
 Rumex hastatulus : J. Spellingberg s.n., 2 Dec 2006 : Florida : Polk Co.